martinprest/DEDIT/readme-DEDIT.txt

 Some additional software is required: The Organiser Developer, for translating and building packs.
 And some CommsLink software, such as OrgLink.

 Either:
-1. Copy all OPL files to a datapak or to A: using a CommsLink
+1. Copy OPL files to a datapak or to A: using a CommsLink
 2. Translate OPL on the organiser

 Or: